How I became inspired to go back to school for journalism

 That afternoon, Schulte spent over two hours calling the police, multiple times, on two black men for barbecuing with charcoal at Lake Merritt.
 Those who know about the video often introduce me as the “BBQ Becky Slayer.”

 This semester is my second one at Laney and the first as the editor-in-chief of the Laney Tower.
-We are not located in the administrative building, aka the Laney Tower as many people assume.
-We find that many students do not even know Laney has a newspaper, much less where the newsroom is on campus.
+We are not in the administrative building, the Laney Tower, as many assume.
+Many students do not even know Laney has a newspaper, much less where the newsroom is on campus.

 Not only does Laney have a newspaper, but the paper also covers stories for the entire Peralta Community College District.

 Being an editor brings a constant feeling of dread and anxiety for approaching deadlines.
 Gathering writers, photographers, and designers to complete deadlines is like herding cats.
-There have been plenty of setbacks that came up this semester, and many times I believed we could not complete the newspaper on time.
-For example, the construction at the beginning of the semester kept the staff from being able to enter our newsroom until the first Friday of the semester.
+There have been plenty of setbacks this semester, and many times I believed we could not complete the newspaper on time.
+For example, the construction at the beginning of the semester prevented the staff from entering our newsroom until the first Friday of the semester.

 That gave us one weekend to turn around and produce an issue when we usually have almost two weeks to prepare.
-We are also still waiting for new computers that we desperately need, as we are currently working with two computers so old that they barely support the outdated version of InDesign we are forced to use for our page layout.
+We are also still waiting for new computers that we desperately need, as we are working with two so old computers that barely support the outdated version of InDesign we are forced to use for our page layout.

 Despite all of that, we have accomplished a surprising number of high-quality stories, design, and photography.
 Whatever the reason that brings people into the Newspaper Production class, they have their own unique stories and passions for pursuing the world of media and journalism.

 As journalists, we understand the power of information and media.
-The First Amendment includes, “Freedom of Speech,” protecting a free press that informs the public of more than just news that makes them feel good, but news of political corruption and the problems that exist in our society as well.
+The First Amendment includes “Freedom of Speech,” protecting a free press that informs the public of more than just news that makes them feel good, but news of political corruption and the problems that exist in our society.

 Maybe that is why it is such a thankless job.
 Those who have plenty to hide, we chase, as we hear claims of “fake news” while the public has little interest.